shibbir/school-management-system/README.md

 - [A terminal/command prompt of your choice](https://en.wikipedia.org/wiki/Command-line_interface)

 ## Configuring Environment Variables
-> By default this project comes with a pre-configured .env file.
+> By default, this project comes with a pre-configured .env file.
 Feel free to adjust the values if needed.
 Details of each environment variables are below:

 Name | Is Mandatory | Default Value | Description
 ------------ | ------------- | ------------- | -------------